vitiral/fiction-civboot/toll/healing3.md

 that is.
 Then just calling me Dr should get my attention.
 There are very few people left alive, there is no need for hierarchies any longer."

-"Tay it is then" said Maye, "but I disagree with you that we don't need hierarchies.
-I very much want someone to lead me and I feel that person should be you.
+"Tay then" said Maye, "but I disagree with you that we don't need hierarchies.
+I very much want someone to be in charge and I feel that person should be you.
 I'm tired of wallowing in this state of doing nothing.
-Toll and I have cleaned up all the mess we've all left for the last several months; what's next?
+Toll and I have cleaned up some of our mess over the last several months; what's next?
 I signed up for being down here for three months.
 Will I now be underground for the rest of my life?
 What's going to happen?"

 Another silence fell.
 Tay and I had finished our oatmeal, so just sat back slowly sipping coffee.
 It was a tough question that nobody had the answer to.

 "Yes, you are probably right that we need a leader" said Tay.
-"I'm hurting just like everyone else so I wish that didn't have to be me, but I've probably got to be the one to bite the bullet and just do it.
+"I'm hurting just like everyone else so I wish that didn't have to be me, but I've probably got to be the one to bite the bullet and do it.
 First of all I don't think we should push Carlos and Beth.
 Please give them whatever support comes naturally to you, but let them heal in their own way.
-For now it will just be the three of us; we'll do the best we can.
+For now it will just be the three of us;
+we'll do the best we can.
 Remind me again each of your specialties."

 "I'm a computer science PhD" I said.
 "I'm not an expert in Civboot but I took the programming training before coming down here.
 I've been pretty successful